 I can’t fathom the mass and the detail

 I try to remember Your height, but it’s too high

 I try to think on Your character, but it’s too vast

 I try to see Your face, but it’s too beautiful

 You’re that calm, vital, solid feeling of joy in my stomach

 It could burst out and destroy me, but it just stays

 Bubbling, bursting, leaping

-My heart is a canon and a waterfall and a brand new lamb
+My heart is a cannon and a waterfall and a brand new lamb